Mark Lowcock

-Sir Mark Andrew Lowcock KCB (born 25 July 1962) is a British economist and accountant who served as the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator (the head of the United Nations Office for the Coordination of Humanitarian Affairs) between 2017 and 2021.
+Sir Mark Andrew Lowcock KCB (born 25 July 1962) served as the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator (the head of the United Nations Office for the Coordination of Humanitarian Affairs) between 2017 and 2021.
 Prior to his appointment by United Nations Secretary-General António Guterres on 12 May 2017, Lowcock was the Permanent Secretary of the Department for International Development (DFID) from June 2011 to September 2017.

+As of April 2025 his main role is as Chair of St George's, Epsom and St Helier University Hospitals and Health Group.
+He has been elected President of the Chartered Institute of Public Finance and Accountancy with effect from June 2025.
+He is also a Trustee/Director and vice-chair of The Howard Partnership Trust, a multi-academy trust of schools (including for children with learning disabilities) in Surrey.

-He is currently a visiting professor in practice at the Department of International Development at the London School of Economics and Distinguished Non-Resident Fellow at the Center for Global Development in Washington, DC.
-He is also a Trustee/Director and Vice-Chair of The Howard Partnership Trust, a multi-academy trust of schools (including for children with learning disabilities) in Surrey.
+From November 2024 to April 2025 he was a Richard von Weizsäcker Fellow at the Robert Bosch Academy in Berlin.
+He is a visiting professor in practice at the Department of International Development at the London School of Economics.
+Between 2021 and 2024 he was a Senior Fellow at the Center for Global Development in Washington, DC.

 Early life and education

 Lowcock attended Culford School in Suffolk before attending Oxford University, where he graduated with a degree in economics and history.
-He was later awarded a Master’s degree in economics from Birkbeck College, University of London, before moving to Boston to study economics and business as a graduate fellow.
+He was later awarded a Master's degree in economics from Birkbeck College, University of London, before moving to Boston to study economics and business as a graduate fellow.
 He is a qualified accountant and a member of the Chartered Institute of Public Finance and Accountancy.

 Professional career

 Career in the UK

 Lowcock joined the then Overseas Development Administration in 1985.
 He was the private secretary to Minister for Overseas Development Baroness Chalker of Wallasey from 1992 to 1994, the deputy head and head of the Department for International Development Regional Office for Central Africa from 1994 to 1997, the head of European Union Department from 1997 to 1999, the head of the Regional Office for East Africa, the director of finance and corporate performance from 2001 to 2003, the director general of corporate performance and knowledge sharing from 2003 to 2006, the director general of policy and international from 2006 to 2008, the director general of country programmes from 2008 to 2011.

 Lowcock was appointed Permanent Secretary of the Department for International Development on 9 June 2011.

-He has made speeches on development, in Delhi (on the future of international development), Karachi (on how to get economic growth in a changing world), Berlin (on development agencies and conflict) and Addis Ababa (on economic development in Ethiopia).
-As of 2015, Lowcock was paid a salary of between £160,000 and £164,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.

-Lowcock oversaw the department during the period in which the UK increased its aid budget to 0.7% of Gross Domestic Product.
+He oversaw the department during the period in which the UK increased its aid budget to 0.7% of Gross Domestic Product.
 World leaders first pledged to meet the 0.7% target 35 years ago in a 1970 General Assembly Resolution.